flutter/cocoon/CI_YAML.md

               {"dependency": "open_jdk", "version": "11"}
           ]
         timeout: 60
       ```
-    - Send PR, wait for the checks to go green (the change takes effect on presubmit)
+    - Send PR, wait for the checks to go green (**the change takes effect on presubmit**)
 3. If the check is red, add patches to get it green
 4. Once the PR has landed, infrastructure may take 1 or 2 commits to apply the latest properties

+**Note** Updates on other entries except `properties` will not take effect on presubmit.
+Ths PR needs
+to be landed first to wait for changes propagated in infrastructure.

 ### External Tests